David Lee Child: Career

 Child worked for some time as the sub-master of the Boston Latin School.
-He was secretary of legation in Lisbon about 1820, and subsequently fought in Spain, “defending what he considered the cause of freedom against her French invaders.”
-Returning to the United States in 1824, he began in 1825 to study law with his uncle, Tyler Bigelow, in Watertown, Massachusetts, and was admitted to the bar.
-He went to Belgium in 1836 to study the beet sugar industry, and afterward received a silver medal for the first manufacture of the sugar in the United States.
+Fluent in French, German, Spanish, Portuguese, Latin, and Greek, he served as American secretary of legation in Lisbon about 1820.
+He abandoned his diplomatic career to fight in Spain during the Royalist War, "defending what he considered the cause of freedom against her French invaders."
+Returning to the United States in 1824, he read law in 1825 with his uncle, Tyler Bigelow, in Watertown, Massachusetts, and later gained admittance to the bar.
+While he struggled with debts and lacked a fixed profession or income, he was handsome, charismatic, worldly, and well-regarded.
+He met Lydia Maria Francis in 1824 and married her in Watertown on October 19, 1828.
+Throughout their lives, the Childs were active in abolitionist and other social justice causes, including opposition to Indian removal and the Mexican–American War.

+Using the money his wife earned from her writing, David Lee Child pursued various unsuccessful business ventures.
+He borrowed $15,000, a huge sum of money at the time, to sustain the Massachusetts Journal.
+He lost a libel suit and spent six months in jail in 1830.
+In 1836, he traveled to Belgium and France to study the sugar beet industry, seeking an alternative to sugarcane grown by enslaved people in the Caribbean.
+On his return, he and his wife established a sugar beet farm and sugar refinery in Northampton, Massachusetts.
+In 1839, he received a silver medal from the Massachusetts Charitable Mechanic Association to commemorate the first manufacture of beet sugar in the United States.
+The enterprise failed in 1841, leaving the couple even deeper in debt.
+Maria moved to New York in May 1841 to edit the National Anti-Slavery Standard and severed her finances from David's in 1843.

-Child edited the Massachusetts Journal, about 1830, and while a member of the legislature denounced the annexation of Texas, afterward publishing a pamphlet on the subject, entitled Naboth's Vineyard.
-He was an early member of the anti-slavery society, and in 1832 addressed a series of letters on slavery and the slave trade to Edward S. Abdy, an English philanthropist.
+Child wrote and spoke widely about abolitionism and other causes.
+He edited the Whig-aligned Massachusetts Journal about 1830.
+While a member of the Massachusetts General Court, he denounced the annexation of Texas, afterward publishing a pamphlet on the subject, entitled Naboth's Vineyard, in 1845.
+He was an early member of the New England Anti-Slavery Society and in 1832 wrote a series of letters on slavery and the slave trade to Edward Strutt Abdy, an English philanthropist.
 He also published ten articles on the same subject (Philadelphia, 1836).
-During a visit to Paris in 1837 he addressed an elaborate memoir to the Société pour l'abolition d'esclavage, and sent a paper on the same subject to the editor of the Eclectic Review in London.
+During a visit to Paris in 1837 he addressed an elaborate memoir to the Société pour l'abolition d'esclavage and sent a paper on the same subject to the editor of The Eclectic Review in London.
 John Quincy Adams was much indebted to Child's facts and arguments in the speeches that he delivered in congress on the Texan question.